 - We can feel anger at why this is happening at all.

-- At some point if someone we know is dying, or we are dying ourselves, we try and make a bargain, that we will change or we will do something to make this not happen.
+- At some point, if someone we know is dying or we are dying ourselves, we try to make a bargain, that we will change or do something to make this not happen.